OWASP/owasp-summit-2017/Outcomes/CISO/CISO-Round-Table.md

 #### CISO Role

 Every Company needs a CISO, and every CISO should have a strong mandate and adequate resources.
-The CISO should report:
+The CISO should report
   - Firstly to the Board
   - Secondly to C-suite and sub-committees (so there are no conflicts of interest)